rust-lang/rfcs/text/0000-braceless-else-on-braced-expressions.md

 This is good because it avoids the ambiguity and the potential for mistakes around nested `if`s and `else`s that exists in other C-family languages.

-But this can be too verbose when writing stuff like `match` statements inside `else` clauses.
+But this can get sverbose when writing single nested expressions after `else` clauses.

 ```rust
 if foo() {